json-schema-org/upgrade-downgrade-rules/research/format.markdown

       >>[Before](https://json-schema.org/draft-02/draft-zyp-json-schema-02.txt):
         Not required to validate - Which means the `format` keyword isn't supposed to do validation by default.
         [After](https://json-schema.org/draft-03/draft-zyp-json-schema-03.pdf):
-        MAY validate (but aren’t required to) - Default v   alidation or no validation are implementation dependent.
+        MAY validate (but aren’t required to) - It is implementation dependent whether `format` is a validation or not by DEFAULT.

 | Change Type | Format Attribute | Description                                                      |
 |-------------|------------------|------------------------------------------------------------------|